-Recent statistics around the number of new Lasting Powers of Attorney (LPA) registrations in the UK has highlighted the growing need for people to proactively consider organising their health and financial affairs.
+Recent statistics around the number of new Lasting Powers of Attorney (LPA) registrations in the UK have highlighted the growing need for people to consider organising their health and financial affairs proactively.

-In 2020-21 there were 695,000 LPAs registered, compared to 909,000 registered the year before.
-This significant fall in application numbers is thought to be directly linked to the Covid pandemic and the number of people social distancing and shielding during large parts of the last 18 months.
+In 2020-21, 695,000 LPAs were registered, compared to 909,000 registered the year before.
+This significant fall in application numbers is thought to be directly linked to the COVID pandemic and the number of people social distancing and shielding during large parts of the last 18 months.

 Obviously, this is a concern as older members of society and those with existing health concerns are more likely to need to enact a Lasting Power of Attorney.

 With this in mind, we look at some of the key benefits of having Lasting Powers of Attorney in place.

 The only option for taking control of financial affairs after the point of capacity loss is for an application to the Court of Protection to be made.
 During this process, the Court will appoint a ‘deputy’, which might not be who the individual concerned would have chosen for this role.

 By having your own LPAs drafted, you can make your own choice of the person/people in your life who you feel would make the best decisions concerning your finances and welfare matters.
 You can appoint different attorneys for different aspects of your life – for example, you might want a family member with a strong financial head to look after your financial affairs but someone else altogether to be appointed as your health and welfare attorney.

 Once you have appointed attorneys, you may wish to discuss some of the decisions that may need to be taken in the future with them and what direction you would like these to take.